hlship/build-tools/README.md

 of Codox-based documentation.

 The main namespace is `net.lewisship.build`.
-This is an API namespace that using `requireing-resolve` to avoid immediate class loading.
+This is an API namespace that uses `requiring-resolve` to avoid immediate class loading.

 You might find the `requiring-invoke` macro to be useful in your own builds.